 The mission of GLCS is to educate every child to his or her full potential.
-National research indicates that approximately 80% of students are successful in performing to grade level content standards with general class-room instruction and materials.
-We also know that students do not come to us as "one size fits all" learners, and have different learning styles and rates.
-GLCS utilizes the Response to Intervention (RTI) model which integrates assessment and intervention within a multi-level prevention system to maximize student achievement.
+National research indicates that approximately 80% of students are successful in performing to grade level content standards with general classroom instruction and materials.
+We also know that students do not come to us as "one size fits all" learners and have different learning styles and rates.
+GLCS utilizes the Response to Intervention (RTI) model which inte- grates assessment and intervention within a multi-level prevention system to maximize student achievement.
 Students identified as at-risk for poor learning outcomes may be provided with additional support through the classes listed below.
 These classes provide evidence-based interventions, in which the intensity and nature of these interventions will be adjusted according to a student's responsiveness.
+Modifications can be made to the Michigan Merit Curriculum based on student needs.